d3kryption/narrative-documentation/docs/interaction/interactables/functions.md

 # Functions

-An Interactable component contains a bunch of functions to help you use dialogue in any way you need.
+An Interactable component contains a bunch of functions to help you use interaction plugin in any way you need.

 If you import the [Interactable Component](./index.md), you can view the list of functions supported.